Philmont Scout Ranch:

 Deluxe Wall Tents are similar to other Wall Tents but they include a few extra perks, like a porch and chairs, two rooms and accommodate up to 6 people.
 Just imagine your family sitting on the porch, breathing in the fresh morning air or gazing at stars in the night sky.
 It’s the perfect way to connect with each other – and with nature!

-Philmont’s Bunkhouses offer a dormitory-style stay and are the ideal home base for adventure and exploration.
+Philmont’s Lodge Rooms offer a dormitory-style stay and are the ideal home base for adventure and exploration.
 These include modern comforts to make your family’s stay even more enjoyable.
 After a day spent in the New Mexico sun, your crew can come back to enjoy a refreshing indoor shower.

-Some program availability may be subject to change based on the seasons and weather (noted by an asterisk).
-Self-guided activities will be available year-round.
+Some program availability may be subject to change based on the seasons and weather.
+Self-guided activities are available year-round.

 On this self-guided, easy-breezy 0.75-mile, campers take the Nature Trail to discover plants and animals that live in the area and explore the science that makes our environment unique.